Classic vs Conversational Forms – Uplup Form Guide

 - Smooth transitions – Animated transitions between questions

-- Mobile-optimized – Excellent experience on phones and tablets
+- Mobile-optimized – Excellent on phones and tablets

 Navigation in Conversational Mode